 SEO Methodology: How I SEO.

-Even the most complex systems can be explained simply.
-You lose some of the nuances, but one should be able to communicate the gist of what one is trying to do and accomplish.
+I can explain even the most complex systems simply.
+You lose some of the nuances, but one should communicate the gist of what one is trying to do and accomplish.

 My SEO Methodology